Parameter estimation for discretely sampled stochastic heat equation driven by space-only noise: Appendix

 \section{Appendix}

 In this section we present the detailed proofs for most of the results in this paper, as well as some needed technical results.
-For reader's convenience we will include some known results from Malliavin calculus.
+For reader's convenience, at the end of this section, we give some known results from Malliavin calculus.
 We start with a result from Section~\ref{sec:regularity}.